-- Arrangements were in place to safeguard children and vulnerable adults from abuse.
+Arrangements were in place to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 There was a lead member of staff for safeguarding.
 The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
+The practice maintained a register of vulnerable children and adults and demonstrated an alert system on the computer to identify these patients.
+All staff we spoke with were aware of this system.
 Staff demonstrated they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
-GPs were trained to child protection or child safeguarding level three. - A notice in the waiting room advised patients that chaperones were available if required.
+GPs and the practice nurse were trained to child safeguarding level 3.

+- A notice in the waiting room and consulting rooms advised patients that chaperones were available if required.
 All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).
+All staff we spoke with were aware of their responsibilities as a chaperone and where to stand to observe the procedure. - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
-The practice nurse was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
-There was an infection control protocol in place and staff had received up to date training.
-Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storage and disposal).
-However the practice should review its systems and risk assessments to ensure medicines are secured appropriately at all times. - Processes were in place for handling repeat prescriptions which included the review of high risk medicines.
-The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
-Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
-However, on the day of inspection we found a room unsecure which contained blank loose leaf prescription forms, but once informed the practice rectified this.
+The practice employed its own cleaner and we saw evidence of a cleaning schedule.
+The practice nurse was the infection control clinical lead and had undertaken on-line mandatory training but no additional training to enable her to undertake her role.
+There was an infection control protocol in place and staff had received on-line training.
+All staff we spoke with knew the location of the bodily fluid spill kits and had access to appropriate personal protective equipment when handling specimens at the reception desk. - An infection control audit had been undertaken in March 2016 by the practice nurse and we saw evidence that action was taken to address any improvements identified as a result.
+For example, the replacement of waste bins for foot-operated waste bins at each hand wash basin.
+We saw evidence that this had been undertaken on the day of our inspection.
+A further action point was for the practice nurse to be involved with new staff induction including education around effective handwashing, handling specimens, how to deal with bodily fluid spillages and clinical waste guidance.